ponchog/phpcodingchallenge2/how_drunk/how_drunk.md

 The program will take in multiple inputs then output the Users BAC (blood alcohol concentration percentage) and a Message related to their BAC:

+You will need this
+-
+$ratioMen = 0.73;
+$ratioWomen = 0.66; (
+Liquid Ounces of Alcohol per beer bottle = 0.60
+Liquid Ounces of Alcohol per glass of wine = 0.65 Liquid Ounces of Alcohol per tequila shot = 70

+%BAC = (A x 5.14/W x r) – .015 x H

+A = Total liquid ounces
+W = Weight
+r = is the alcohol distribution ratio which for men is 0.73 and for women is 0.66

 Input
 -